-When the transition to the new website, PCLive, is complete, then this digitalized historical document and others should be once again available online on that website.
+When the transition to the new website, PCLive, is complete, then this digitalized historical document and others may be once again available online on that website.

 I have copied some letters here.
 As the work of Peace Corps Volunteers, particularly women, is under discussion, I wanted to show their Peace Corps work, in their own words.